amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 See the main reponse.

+35 of the 48 symmetric benchmarks synthesized the same lenses as in the Synthesizing Bijective Lenses paper.
+4 of the benchmarks in Synthesizing Bijective Lenses had to be altered to be bijective to account for projecting
+information: those 4 were altered to their original forms, and we built our algorithm on those 39 benchmarks.
+The remaining 9 benchmarks were added without any changes to the synthesis algorithm (although we did make bugfixes while adding those benchmarks).
+The 39 benchmarks from Optician hence were certainly not hand-picked, and our synthesis algorithm was certainly not overtuned to the remaining 9 benchmarks.

                                 -------------

     - Section 6 or 7 should discuss examples that are outside the expressivity of the lens language and/or take too much time.
 It was hard for me to infer what the limitations of the approach are.

 We agree that section 7 requires more, informal comparisons to other lenses, for us to discuss comparisons between our framework and other types of lenses.
 In general, for different types of lenses to work, we require additional work, either in the synthesis algorithm (for synthesizing different types of combinators like matching lenses or delta lenses), or in both the synthesis algorithm and specifications (like for edit lenses and update lenses).

                                 -------------